willowtaewon/willowtaewon.github.io/README.md

 .
 ├── _data
 |   └── publications.yml                      # the YAML file for publications
+|   └── services.yml                          # the YAML file for services
 ├── _includes
-|   ├── publications.md                       # the Markdown file for publications
+|   ├── publications.html                     # the Markdown file for publications
-|   └── services.md                           # the Markdown file for services
+|   └── services.html                         # the Markdown file for services
 ├── _layouts
 |   └── homepage.html                         #  the html template for the homepage
 ├── _sass